|The software was developed

 During the project the following new software modules were developed:

-The newly developed products are part of the new ATENA version 5.8, which is available currently in beta version.
+The newly developed products are part of the ATENA software, version 5.8 or newer, which is available currently in beta version.

 Fig.: Deformed structure with maximum lateral deformation and the cut with the maximal displacements